WE ENERGIES CURRENT RATE CASE,

 SPOTLIGHT ON PROFITS

-- CUB urges the PSC to make progress in reducing profits.
-The PSC declined to reduce profits for We Energies in the last case, decided in December 2024.
+- Two years ago, the PSC declined to reduce profits for We Energies.
 CUB’s advocacy in that case would have saved $125 million over two years.

-- In the new proposal, the utility wants to hike its return on equity back to 9.9%.
+- In the new proposal, We Energies wants to hike its return on equity back to 9.9%.
 We Energies also seeks a “capital structure” change that would allow it to profit more than it does already — by allowing a greater portion of its spending to capture those returns.

 - Wisconsin investor-owned utilities already receive the fifth highest profit rates in the country, forcing customers to shoulder energy bills that are too high.

-- The parent company of We Energies, WEC Energy Group, reported total profit of more than $1.6 billion in 2025.
-The majority of the multi-state utility company’s profits come from its Wisconsin utilities.
+- The parent company of We Energies, WEC Energy Group, reported total profit of more than $1.6 billion in 2025, the bulk of it from its Wisconsin utilities.

 AFFORDABILITY IS JOB ONE

-- CUB is concerned that utility customers of We Energies are paying among the highest rates in Wisconsin, and the Midwest.
-A new analysis ranks We Energies the third highest utility among 50 utilities across the Midwest.
+- CUB is concerned that utility customers of We Energies are paying among the highest rates in Wisconsin.
+In addition, a new analysis ranks We Energies the third highest utility among 50 utilities across the Midwest.
+Small business customers of We Energies also face high costs — the 11th highest in the Midwest.

-- Customers’ bills have more than doubled over the past 25 years, at a rate faster than the inflation rate.
+- Customers’ bills have more than doubled over the past 25 years, at a rate faster than inflation.
 Meanwhile, income and wealth disparities between the wealthiest Wisconsinites and everyone else continue to grow.

-- Shareholders of We Energies’ parent company, WEC Energy Group, have done exceedingly well during that time, with gains for WEC outperfoming not only other utilities, but the S&P 500 as a whole.
+- Shareholders of We Energies’ parent company, WEC Energy Group, have done exceedingly well during that time, with gains for WEC outperfoming other utilities by a wide, wide margin.

 - April 1: Application filed in PSC Docket 5-UR-112

-- August-September: CUB experts, PSC staff, other groups weigh in
+- August 10: CUB experts, PSC staff, other groups weigh in

-- September/October: Public Hearing.
-Subscribe to CUB Updates to stay in the loop.
+- Subscribe to CUB Updates to stay in the loop.

-- Likely October: Last day to submit public comments on the case.
+- Sept.
+18: Last day to submit public comments on the case.

-- Likely in November: PSC Open Meeting to decide the case
+- Likely in November: PSC Open Meeting when PSC Commissioners will vote on their decisions in the case

-- Likely in December: PSC Decision to be issued
+- Likely in December: Written PSC Decision to be issued

 FIND OUT MORE

-- See the filings in the case at the PSC here.
+- See the filings in the case at the PSC here, including CUB’s testimony

 HAVE YOUR SAY